JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 The return value is a zero-based value with the starting position of the selection in the **LOWORD** and the position of the first character after the last selected character in the **HIWORD**.
 If either of these values exceeds 65,535, the return value is -1.
 It is better to use the values returned in *dwStartPos* and *dwEndPos* because they are full 32-bit values.

+The second overloaded method returns a [POINTL](https://learn.microsoft.com/en-us/windows/win32/api/windef/ns-windef-pointl) structure.
+The **x** and **y** members of this structure receive the starting and ending positions of the selection.

 #### Remarks